 Why Bajra?
 Health benefits of Bajra/ Pearl Millet

-We shifted to gluten-free grains because we realised gluten was causing the bulk of our digestion problems.
+We shifted to gluten-free grains because we realized gluten was causing the bulk of our digestion problems.
 We knew of rice and quinoa as gluten-free wheat alternatives.
 Rice is fine but quinoa is expensive in India.
-Using it everyday was not working out.
-Also, I want a variety of grains for everyday meals.
+Using it every day was not working out.
+Also, I like to use a variety of grains for everyday meals.
 Millets are perfect!
 Right around our little town of Udaipur, there are so many different types of millets crops.
 We easily connected with the farmers and now I buy trusted organic millets right from the source.
-Millets are still not very common in Indian households but awareness about their health benefits is slowly increasing.
+Millets are still not very common in Indian households but awareness about health benefits of millets is slowly increasing.

-Neither of us has gluten-allergy but just after 1 month of absolutely no gluten we could feel the difference in our bodies.
-It has been almost a year and at home we rarely cook with wheat.
-We still have that occasional pasta or burger or cookie but mostly when while traveling or eating out.
+Neither of us has gluten-allergy but just after 1 month of absolutely no gluten, we could feel the difference in our bodies.
+It has been almost a year and at home, we rarely cook with wheat.
+Once in a while, I enjoy a plain paratha and we still have an occasional pasta, burger, and cookie but mostly while traveling or eating out.

 Cooking with Bajra Flour

 But I really had to learn cooking with millets, especially millet flour rotis.
 Because it has no gluten, pearl millet flour doesn’t stick together well.
 As a result, rolling a bajra flour roti is not as easy as rolling a wheat flour roti.
 Initially, the dough would just stick to my rolling pin.
 I tried rolling it by just pressing with my fingers but then the roti was very thick and didn’t cook evenly.
 Finally, I figured out how to roll bajra roti!
 I cut open a food grade plastic bag and used it to roll each chapati.
 That way the bajra dough doesn’t stick to the rolling pin and it is easier to transfer the roti to the pan.